terramate-io/terramate-docs/cloud/alerts/index.md

 A detected drift in Terramate describes a stack that has drifted.
 Alerts for drifted stacks will be automatically assigned to several individuals:

-- The person who triggered the last deployment if the trigger was local
+- The person who triggered the last deployment if the trigger was local.
 - The author of the latest Pull Request that was deployed for that stack.

 ## Auto Resolving of Alerts